- What causes belted magnum cases to not chamber after the second or

 Yes.
 Factory ammo is headspaced on the belt, but handloads

-should always have the headspace set on the shoulder.
+should always have minimal chamber clearance at the shoulder.
 Otherwise - when your cases

 are fired, the case will be blown forward against the shoulder of your chamber.
 This will